 - Bring food or drink into the courtroom.

-- Wear a hat into the courtroom.
+- > Wear a hat in the courtroom.

 - Chew gum.

-Children's Court (some counties it is called Juvenile Court) proceedings are confidential, so only those with direct information about the case are allowed in the court room.
+Children's Court (some counties call it Juvenile Court) proceedings are confidential, so only those with direct information about the case are allowed in the court room.
 You will not be allowed to bring friends or extended family members unless the judge permits it.